Consensys/doc.tessera/docs/HowTo/Migrate/MigrateFromOrion.md

 # Migrating from Orion to Tessera

-A utility is included in Tessera which enables migration of an Orion configuration file and database to a Tessera configuration file and database for Hyperledger Besu users.
+Tessera includes a utility that enables migration of an Orion configuration file and database to a Tessera configuration file and database, for Hyperledger Besu (versions earlier than 25.1.0).

 A full migration workflow would be as follows: